-It all started back in the 2017 Global Game Jam.
+It all started back during a Global Game Jam.
 The jam theme was Waves, and we thought of an idea for a game where two players share the controls of a pirate ship.
 The waves element was realized when one player had to shoot sonar waves to uncover hidden enemies.
 Only when the enemies are exposed, the other player could operate the cannon, aim, and shoot them.
 A game that requires cooperation between the players.

 Though the idea for the game was awesome, we didn’t manage to complete building the game within the game jam, due to its complexity.
 But we didn’t give up hope!

 After the global game jam, we decided we want to treat this game as a serious project, so we started working on it in our free time.
 Slowly but surely our team grew more & more, and the game evolved and became better & better.
 We showcased the game at a few gaming conventions & events, and we received a lot of feedback on what works and what doesn’t in the game.
 We eventually decided to broaden the scope of the game, turning it from a simple action cooperation game to a story rich action-adventure game, where our pirate crew must explore space, discover fascinating monsters, plunder enemy ships, gain riches, upgrade the pirate ship, traverse dangerous areas and fight awesome bosses.